hermscoder/shareit-archetype/README.md

-# Foobar
+# ShareIt Archetype

-Shareit Archetype is an archetype with the goal to unify and improve the way new microservices are built for the shareit platform.
+ShareIt Archetype is an archetype with the goal to unify and improve the way new microservices are built for the shareit platform.

 ## Installation